Charles E W Bean, Diaries, AWM38 3DRL 606/8/1 - May - June 1915 - Part 14

 thick around it.

-During this time fierce fusillade suddenly
+During this time fierce fusilade suddenly

-occurred guns also were busy.
+occurred.
+Guns also were busy.
 I thought

 they might be connected with this attack where